 Any signatory may terminate this LOA by providing notice to the other parties, provided that the parties will consult during the period prior to termination to seek agreement on amendments or other actions that would avoid termination.
-Termination of this Letter of Agreement will require compliance with 36 CFR 800.
+Termination of this LOA will require compliance with 36 CFR Part 800.

-If at any time during the course of the project, PennDOT cancels the project or withdraws its request for federal funding PennDOT will so notify the FHWA.
-The FHWA will notify the other signatories to this LOA, and the ACHP, that the agreement is being terminated.
-The FHWA, in consultation with those parties, will consider the effects of any project-related activities undertaken prior to project cancellation or withdrawal of the funding request, and the FHWA will assess its responsibilities and obligations pursuant to 36 CFR 800 and determine steps to terminate the LOA.
+If at any time during the course of the Project, PennDOT cancels the Project or withdraws its request for federal funding, PennDOT will so notify the FHWA.
+The FHWA will notify the other signatories to the LOA, and the ACHP, that they are terminating the LOA.
+The FHWA, in consultation with those parties, will consider the effects of any Project-related activities undertaken prior to Project cancellation or withdrawal of the funding request, and the FHWA will assess its responsibilities and obligations pursuant to 36 CFR Part 800 and determine steps to terminate the LOA.